SagarNarsingani/email-responder/README.md

 * Basically, to get the changes in the mailbox of user there are main 2 mechanisms.
 Poll-based(Here used) and Pub/Sub mechanism.
 Pub/Sub mechanisms can be used to give instant reply to the sender as it will update the server each time a new email is received and this will also help us to **reduce the network cost** as in current method we are repeatedly checking the mailbox for the changes.

+* Currently, this code will only work for my personal email id (as the project is in testing phase), but we can make the code useful for anyone.
+We can also extend the project and create a frontend part for the same so that it can also be used by non-techies.

 ## Acknowledgements

  - [Google Gmail API Documentation](https://developers.google.com/gmail/api/guides)